Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 The Helots were bound to the land and provided the agricultural labor that sustained the Spartan economy.

-Their servitude allowed the Spartiates to focus on military training and governance, but they also posed a constant threat of rebellion due to their sheer numbers and the harsh conditions under which they lived.
+Their servitude allowed the Spartiates to focus on military training and governance, but they also posed a constant threat of rebellion due to their sheer numbers.

 How the Krypteia was formed